 MATERIALS AND METHODS

 A sample of 120 respondents was drawn from six villages in the Gudiyattam taluk of Vellore District, Tamil Nadu, using proportional random selection.
 Data for the ex post facto study design were acquired using a structured interview schedule that included five bio-fertilizers and eleven related activities.
 The interview schedule was written in English and tested in a non-sample context to discover and correct any errors before being finalized.
 Since local farmers find Tamil to be quite comfortable, the interviewer adopted it.
 Data was collected in February and March of 2021 to be processed, coded, and statistically analysed.
 In the Indian state of Tamil Nadu, the city of Vellore serves as the administrative centre of the Vellore district.
 It was divided into four zones and is situated in the north-eastern region of Tamil Nadu on the banks of the Paalar River.
-In order to determine their levels and relationships with their understanding and adoption of recommended bio-fertilizers techniques, I chose five variables for this article, which fall into two general categories: socioeconomic and communication variables.
+In order to determine their levels and relationships with their understanding and adoption of recommended bio-fertilizers techniques, five variables for this article, which fall into two general categories: socioeconomic and communication variables.

 Annual income